velipso/sink/docs/crash-course.md

 Typically, the sink script can do whatever it wants with the contents of the list, including emptying the list, pushing different values, etc.  That's considered free-reign for the sink script.
-Having `'circle'` inside the list has no real meaning -- it is just convenience.
+Having `'circle'` inside the list has no real meaning; it is just convenience.

 Modifying the list does not change the object type and data hidden behind it.
 Host environments should provide an `is<foo>` command for testing the hidden type, like `iscircle` in the example